A Comparison of the Contents from the 1910 "Original" Edition through today's Fourteenth Editions

 Here is a list summarizing when some common subjects first appeared in the Handbook (though many of these subjects have long appeared elsewhere, such as in the Fieldbook and in merit badge pamphlets):

 Sources of Old Handbooks

 There are three main ways to find old Scout Handbooks.
 One is to frequent old/used book stores, which often have a special section for Scouting-related items.
-A second is to use one of the Scouting memorabilia dealers.
-These often advertize in the back of Scouting magazine, and some also now have websites (I found several by searching in Yahoo under the keyword "memorabilia").
-One such dealer that I have had good experience with is "The Stevensons" (www.thestevensons.com).
+A second is to use one of the Scouting memorabilia dealers (who usually have a website with offerings listed; I found several by searching under the keywords "scouting memorabilia").
 And a third is of course eBay.

 Last Revision to This Page: 8 January 2021

 Text copyright © 1980, 1990, 1999, 2009, 2016, 2019 by Jeff Snowden

 Web format © 1996-2021 by Troop 97 BSA

 Handbook pictures copyright © by Boy Scouts of America